tian1327/POC/DATASETS.md

-# How to install datasets
+# How to prepare datasets

 We suggest putting all datasets under the same folder (say `$DATA`) to ease management and following the instructions below to organize datasets to avoid modifying the source code.
 The file structure looks like: